Ethan-Arrowood/mechat/readme.md

 - Server logs all traffic
   - messages are not logged; just the 'when/who' sent the message information
 - Complete unit and integration testing

-## Documentation
-This section will be a more generalized documentation that will show how to use the modules as compared to the JSDocs documentation which is more functional.

-### CommandProcessor.js

-### IterableCollection.js

-### ClientInstanceCollection.js

-### DefaultChatServer.js